MinaProtocol/MIPs/mip-template.md

 type: <Standards Track, Meta, or Informational>
 category (*only required for Standards Track): <Core, Networking, Interface, or ERC>
 created: <date created on, in ISO 8601 (yyyy-mm-dd) format>
-requires (*optional): <EIP number(s)>
+requires (*optional): <MIP number(s)>
 ---

 MIP Template
-This is the suggested template for new EIPs.
+This is the suggested template for new MIPs.

-Note that an EIP number will be assigned by an editor.
-When opening a pull request to submit your EIP, please use an abbreviated title in the filename, `eip-draft_title_abbrev.md`.
+Note that an MIP number will be assigned by an editor.
+When opening a pull request to submit your MIP, please use an abbreviated title in the filename, `eip-draft_title_abbrev.md`.

 The title should be 44 characters or less.
-It should not repeat the EIP number in title, irrespective of the category.
+It should not repeat the MIP number in title, irrespective of the category.

 ## Abstract